 Photo from Wikimedia, Creative Commons, by Citron.
 No edits made.

 One of the most commonly caught fish in Iceland is the Atlantic Catfish (Steinbítur in Icelandic).
-It is, in fact, the cheapest available from shops, and usually what you are getting when you purchase the Icelandic delicacy of dried fish.
+It is popular as the Icelandic delicacy of dried fish.
 If you want to try this, it is recommended with large scoops of butter.